Vector Field Based Volume Peeling for Multi-Axis Machining: Introduction

 \subsubsection{Process Planning for Five-Axis Rough Milling}

 The automation of process planning and tool-path generation for machining has been extensively studied for several years \cite{pi1998grind, li1993automatic, 10.1145/1499949.1500131, halevi1980development, subrahmanyam1995overview, liang2021review, kukreja2023efficient}.
 However, most of the research on tool-path generation has been focused on finishing operations due to their impact on the surface quality of the output.
-There has been limited investigation into rough milling processes, despite rough machining accounting for a significant portion of machining time \cite{li1994optimal, heo2008efficient}.
-Planar approaches, such as the Z-level method, are widely used for material removal during rough machining \cite{yuen1987octree, tseng1999machining}. \cite{li1994optimal} has analyzed various tool-path patterns for 2.5D planar layers of rough machining, while \cite{balasubramaniam2001automatic} presents a method for automatically planning 5-axis tool-paths to improve accessibility.
-However, these methods still involve the planar decomposition of the volume, resulting in significant staircase effects that require extra processing and unwanted dynamic effects during finishing \cite{li2020voxel, he2021geodesic}.
+There has been comparatively limited investigation into rough milling processes, despite rough machining accounting for a significant portion of machining time \cite{li1994optimal, heo2008efficient}.
+Planar approaches, such as the Z-level method, are widely used for material removal during rough machining \cite{yuen1987octree, tseng1999machining}.
+Li et al. \cite{li1994optimal} have analyzed various tool-path patterns for 2.5D planar layers of rough machining, while Balasubramaniam \cite{balasubramaniam2001automatic} presents a method for automatically planning 5-axis tool-paths to improve accessibility. {Joneja et al. \cite{joneja2003greedy} have presented a method to reduce the rough milling time by heuristically using multiple tools, where larger tools are used to remove larger amount of material initially.} However, these methods still involve the planar decomposition of the volume, resulting in significant staircase effects that require extra processing and unwanted dynamic effects during finishing \cite{lauwers2006five,li2020voxel, he2021geodesic}.

-To address these issues, \cite{lauwers2006five} proposed a morphing-based layer generation strategy for 5-axis roughing, which has also been explored in a similar strategy in \cite{huang2013unified}.
-Additionally, \cite{zhu2007rough} involves using the offsetting method to produce non-planar layers for roughing.
+To address these issues, Lauwers and Lefebvre \cite{lauwers2006five} proposed a morphing-based layer generation strategy for 5-axis roughing, which has also been explored in a similar strategy in \cite{huang2013unified}.
+Additionally, the algorithm in \cite{zhu2007rough} involves using the offsetting method to produce non-planar layers for roughing.
 Multiple studies have investigated the 5-axis rough machining of impellers \cite{heo2008efficient, young2004five}, but these methods have limited applicability.
 More recently, scalar-field propagation-based layer generation methods have been explored \cite{he2021geodesic, li2020voxel}, although they lack flexibility to accommodate other requirements.